About ‘The Pulpster’

 For a few weeks after Pulpcon I solicited material from individuals I’d met at the convention such as Bob Sampson, Al Tonik, Will Murray, Nick Carr, and John Wooley, and contacted Rusty with my plan.
 Some money was set aside for a program book, and the rest is history.

-The Pulpster debuted as a 44-page octavo-size magazine at Pulpcon 20.
-It featured a wrap-around cover by Franklyn E. Hamilton, and articles by all of those mentioned by Davis.
+The Pulpster debuted as a 44-page octavo-size magazine, commonly called a chapbook, at Pulpcon 20.
+The first issue featured a wrap-around cover by Franklyn E. Hamilton, and articles by all of those mentioned by Davis.

 In 2010, The Pulpster appeared with its first full-color cover, a reproduction of the cover of September 1929 number of Black Mask magazine by H.C.
 Murphy and promoting appearance of Dashiell Hammett’s “The Maltese Falcon.”